 Vision: Abolition of the death penalty in the state of Georgia and around the world

 Mission: To educate Catholics on Church teaching about capital punishment, encourage action to end its use, and promote healing through restorative justice.

-Working directly with the archdiocesan Office of Life, Dignity, and Justice, GACADP works to build a network of parish leaders and other concerned Catholics to foster ongoing prayerful witness against the death penalty.
+Working directly with the Archdiocese of Atlanta, Diocese of Savannah, and the Georgia Catholic Conference, GACADP works to build a network of parish leaders and other concerned Catholics to foster ongoing prayerful witness against the death penalty.
 This network serves three related purposes:

 - As Catholics, we believe that life is sacred from conception until natural death